HEP-SF/PhysCondDB/README.md

 1. conddb-cool => Web application that is used to retrieve data from ATLAS COOL DB (using PL/SQL package) Go to the conddb-cool/README.txt for more informations.

-2. conddb-web => Web application that is used to access the PhysCondDB conditions DB core services Go to the [README file](conddb-web/README-CONDDBWEB.md) for more informations.
+2. conddb-web => Web application that is used to access the PhysCondDB conditions DB core services.
+              Go to the [README file](conddb-web/README-CONDDBWEB.md) for more informations.

 3. conddb-svc => Jar file containing spring repositories.